MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 ## Use a CSV file for bulk upload

-SPMT lets you use a comma-separated value (CSV) file to bulk migrate your data.
 Use any text editor, or an application like Microsoft Excel, to create the CSV file.

- **CSV file format**

-Your file needs six columns.
-The first three are source values that detail where your data is currently located.
-The remaining three columns indicate the site, document library, and optional subfolder where you're migrating your data to.
-All six columns must be accounted for in the file, even if you don't need a value for a given field.
-Column headings are not allowed.
+The first three columns are source values that detail where your data is currently located.
+The remaining three columns indicate the site, document library, and optional subfolder where you're migrating your data.

-Here's an example of the CSV file format.
+**Example**:  Here's an example of the CSV file format.
 The first row shows files that are being migrated from a local file share to SharePoint.
 The second row shows files that are being migrated from an on-premises SharePoint Server site to SharePoint in Microsoft 365.
 The third row show files that are being migrated from a local file share to OneDrive.

 ![Spreadsheet view of SharePoint Migration Tool sample format when using a CSV file.](media/73fadfad-77ad-4d3a-b738-bc7063bc2659.jpg)